You’ve tried the comfortable answers.

 Let’s get uncomfortable.

-The apparent shift in an object’s position caused by a change in the observer’s viewpoint.
+Parallax is a term from physics—the apparent shift in an object’s position caused by a change in the observer’s viewpoint.

-Dr. Jim Mosher, PhD
+Dr. Jim Mosher, PhD, ABPP

-Finding the right person.
+Finding the right fit.

-I work with executives, board members, and business owners.
 I didn’t build Parallax because I needed a successful business.
 I already have one, working exclusively with therapists.

 I built Parallax because difficult, demanding, and consequential work is what interests me most.
 Extending that beyond therapists to another high-performing group was a natural progression.